flower-water-games/mech-preprod/documentation/README.md

 - Health component

 ### Enemy Variants
 `/EnemyVariants` contains all inherited enemies from the `enemy_2d.tscn` scene.
-Devs should:
+To create a new variant, we should:
 - Place all custom enemy types here
 - Only modify `enemy_2d.tscn` when necessary
 - Check all variants after modifying the base enemy scene